This post was originally written on September 15, 2011. One year prior to that no one had ever heard of me and I rarely saw a comment here on my blog.

 I have a lot of people who leave me comments who are trying to make it sound like you’re adding to the conversation but it’s so obvious that you either didn’t read the post or you seriously have nothing of substance to contribute.
 Blogging is about connecting so one liners, short sentences or copying someone elses comment won’t cut it here.

-As for stopping by and visiting your blog, I use to make a habit of this.
-I’ll still drop by and check it out but if I have no understanding of the topics you write about then I won’t be commenting.
-I refuse to be that person that says “great post” because I have no idea how to respond, I can’t relate to what you share or I have no interest in what you’re writing about.
+I do my best to reciprocate still to this day but if I have no understanding of the topics you write about, I have no idea how to respond to what you shared, I can’t relate to your content or I have no interest in what you’re writing about then I won’t be visiting.
 Don’t worry, you probably won’t like all of my posts either.

 Setting Up Your Gravatar